SACGF/variantgrid_docs/analysis/nodes.md

 ![](images/nodes/node_classifications.png "Classifications")

 The Classifications node is used to add internally classified variants to the analysis workflow.
+Use the checkboxes to display variants with classifications matching the selected clinical significance.

-Use the 'Less than or equal to', 'Exactly' or 'Greater than or equal to' options to filter classified variants by clinical significance.
+The 'other' checkbox includes the following: artefacts, drug response or risk factor.

-This filter can also be used to remove variants that have been classified as artefacts, drug response or risk factor from an analysis.
-To do so, select 'exactly' 'other' filters and then use a venn node to subtract this variant list from your other nodes of interest.
+If a variant has been classified multiple times with differing clinical significance it will be shown if any of the classifications match the selected clinical significance.
+For example, let's say the ASLX1 variant X has been classified as both an artefact and likely pathogenic (this situation may occur if a truly pathogenic variant can't be reliably sequenced on a specific platform, e.g. amplicon v capture).
+In this case Variant X will be displayed if either of the artefact or likely pathogenic tickboxes are selected.

 ### Pedigree